-The best way to overcome confirmation bias is to find someone, or a group of people, you can talk to about your trading.
-Hopefully the person, or people, you talk about your trading with will not always agree with you.
+The best way to overcome confirmation bias is to find someone, or a group of people with whom you can speak about your trading.
+Hopefully the person, or people, with whom you speak about your trading will not always agree with you.
 Talking with traders with diverse perspectives and ideas will help you look at your trades from multiple angles.
 Sometimes you will strengthen your convictions by talking with other traders.
-Other times, talking with your trading partner will cause you to change your mind.
+At other times talking with your trading partner will cause you to change your mind.

-Keeping an open mind will help you catch new moves and avoid holding on too long to past beliefs.
+Keeping an open mind will help you catch new moves and avoid holding on too long to redundant beliefs.